geraintpalmer/SAS-R/LabSheets/Week_10.md

 ![\text{Typesetting languages}\ref{W10-img01}](./Images/W10-img01.png)

+A YouTube playlist with all the videos for this lab sheet can be found [here](http://www.youtube.com/playlist?list=PLnC5h3PY-znygZ2rYNaX7_8j2Duwh58cK).

 1. **TICKABLE**  Open up TeXworks which should open a blank document.
 Write the following LaTeX code:

     ~~~{.latex }